Enjoy 24 Attractions in London through My Lens

 St. James’ Park is my favourite park for squirrels alone.

-London is such a big, vibrant, busy city, but it’s the parks that I love the most, as there is so much wildlife in the heart of the city.
+London is such a big, vibrant, busy city, but I love the parks the most, as there is so much wildlife in the heart of the city.

-St James’ Park is in front of Buckingham Palace and along with the lakes, makes for beautiful photos, especially with the changing seasons.
+St James’ Park is in front of Buckingham Palace, and along with the lakes, it makes for beautiful photos, especially during the changing seasons.

 Buckingham Palace

-Try and get in early to see the Changing of the Guard as it does get a bit crowded.
+Try to get in early to see the Changing of the Guard, as it gets a bit crowded.

 Buckingham Palace Panoramic